-National Environment Protection Programme (2010) is in the function of Serbia's accession to the EU.
-It contains: description and assessment of the state of the environment; basic goals and criteria for implementation of environmental protection as a whole, by areas and spatial units with priority measures of protection; conditions for the implementation of the most favourable economic, technical, technological, economic and other measures for sustainable development and environmental https://www.cadri.net/sites/default/files/productsCountry/Serbia-DRR-Plan-Validated.pdf management; long-term and short-term measures to prevent, mitigate and control pollution; carriers, manner and dynamics of realization, and means of realization.
+National Environment Protection Programme67 (2010) is in the function of Serbia's accession to the EU.
+It contains: description and assessment of the state of the environment; basic goals and criteria for implementation of environmental protection as a whole, by areas and spatial units with priority measures of protection; conditions for the implementation of the most favourable economic, technical, technological, economic and other measures for sustainable development and environmental management; long-term and short-term measures to prevent, mitigate and control pollution; carriers, manner and dynamics of realization, and means of realization.